J-Parkinson/test-file/constitution.md

 When any intervals in time are mentioned in these rules they are to be interpreted as indicating the length of time that must elapse and not the number of whole Calendar periods that must elapse, unless there is explicit indication to the contrary.

 Any standing orders or other rules, orders or instructions derived from these rules or implemented under these rules are interpreted according to the same rules as would apply if they were part of the rules of the Association.
 The version of the Constitution at the moment whenever a constitutional amendment passes is to be considered the definitive version of the Constitution.
-The version on the website should be updated as soon as reasonably practicable.
+The version on GitHub and linked from the website should be updated as soon as reasonably practicable.
 It is the duty of the Secretary to update it after every TGM to ensure its position as an up-to-date, legitimate document.

 ### 1.3 Alteration of the Constitution

 The Constitution of the Association, with the exception of this paragraph, may be amended by a two-thirds majority vote of a General Meeting of the Association, so long as the nature of the constitutional amendment was set out in the notification of the General Meeting.

 No amendment to this Constitution intended to remove the position of the Senior Treasurer; to alter its prerogatives and duties or to change the criteria and procedure for the appointment of a Senior Treasurer can be put to a vote without the prior written agreement of the Junior Proctor of the University of Cambridge

+All amendments to the Constitution should be made using GitHub or another auditing method to preserve the transparency of changes to the Constitution and preserve its status as a legitimate, trustworthy document.

 ### 1.4 Dissolution of the Association